learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Cookies are foundational for the modern web.

-You've probably heard a lot about cookies from non-technical sources.
-In fact, the EU recently passed a law requiring sites that use cookies to request user consent before doing so.

-The effect of this law was not unlike the effect of California's [Proposition 65][prop_65], which states that buildings must have clear signage if they contain any one of a list of chemicals known to the state of California to cause cancer.
-Nobody knows or wants to put in the considerable expense to figure out what's in their building, and signs are basically free, so literally every building in California now carries a prominent sign telling you it causes cancer.

 Most sites use cookies, either to let their users log in, or to keep track of their shopping carts, or record other ephemeral session data.
 Almost nobody thinks these are bad uses of cookies: nobody really believes that you should have to type in your username and password on every page, or that your shopping cart should clear if you reload the page.